 The Visual Arts Program at the University of Wisconsin-Platteville is dedicated to developing creative and critical thinking skills to prepare students for careers in art in a fast-paced, global culture.
 We achieve that end through high quality instruction with a curriculum that emphasizes visual art creation, art theory, art criticism, art education, and art history.
 The Visual Arts Program at UW-Platteville stresses the development of a broad working knowledge in studio art, graphic design, and art education that will prepare the student for an immediate career or future graduate study.
-We offer three different degree majors including a Bachelor of Fine Arts (B.F.A.), a Bachelor of Arts (B.A.), and a Bachelor of Science (B.S.) that can be completed within four years and two art minors to compliment your area of study:
+We offer six different degree majors including a Bachelor of Fine Arts (B.F.A.), a Bachelor of Arts (B.A.), and a Bachelor of Science (B.S.) that can be completed within four years and two art minors to compliment your area of study:

 - Bachelor of Arts in Graphic Design

 - Bachelor of Arts in Studio Art (Non-teaching)